One year later, corrections officer’s family seeks justice

-ST. PAUL — Even now, a year later, the stories about corrections officer Joseph Gomm keep coming.
+ST. PAUL, Minn. — Even now, a year later, the stories about corrections officer Joseph Gomm keep coming.

 Gomm, who was killed by an inmate at the Stillwater prison on July 18, 2018, once went to a grocery store and bought enough meat to fill the freezer of a fellow corrections officer in need, said Audrey Cone, his younger sister.